ydkb/ydkb.github.io/help/en/ble-series/ios-paring.md

 It is very simple, as long as the iPhone or iPad is not particularly old, the hardware should support Bluetooth 4.0.

-  -To connect to the keyboard with a device, first make sure the keyboard is unconnected so it can be searched.
+  1. To connect to the keyboard with a device, first make sure the keyboard is unconnected so it can be searched.
-  -Search for the keyboard from Bluetooth management and click Connect.
+  2. Search for the keyboard from Bluetooth management and click Connect.
 When searching for a keyboard, what is displayed at the beginning may not be the keyboard name but an address, or called "accessories".

 iOS is not particularly friendly to third-party HID devices with Bluetooth 4.0 (BLE4.0).
 Therefore, when the keyboard cannot be searched, Please follow the steps below.